Q&A for Revisions to Part 405 Regulations

 - Image quality and patient shielding;

-- A specific policy and a procedure shall be developed to ensure that the practitioner's order for an imaging study is specific as to the body part(s) that are to be imaged.
+- A specific policy or procedure shall be developed to ensure that the practitioner's order for an imaging study is specific as to the body part(s) that are to be imaged.

 This requirement can be met by updating your existing policy and procedure manual to include policies addressing these issues and ensuring that they have both adult and pediatric examination procedures.

-Q37: Are electronic images required to be backed up and if so, does this have to be located in an area separate from the primary storage devices?
+Q38: Are electronic images required to be backed up via electronic storage, and if so, does this have to be located in an area separate from the primary storage devices?

-A37: Yes.
+A38: Yes.
 All electronic images shall have duplicate storage either offsite or in another area of the hospital separate from the primary storage devices.
-The Department expects the facility to demonstrate how it is backing up, and verifying all images.
+The Department expects the facility to demonstrate how they are storing their electronic images, and verifying all images.
 This will be reviewed at the time of inspection.

-Q38: How does the Department determine the number of staff full-time New York State licensed radiation therapists which are "sufficient to meet the needs of the service"?
+Q39: How does the Department determine the number of staff full time New York State licensed radiation therapists which are "sufficient to meet the needs of the service"?